AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/launch-install-the-mobile-sdk.md

 **To create the Podfile**

-1. Open the `Terminal` Application on your Mac
+1. Open the `Terminal` Application on your Mac&reg;

 1. Navigate to the project folder where you saved the Bus Booking Swift app (e.g. `cd Desktop/busbooking-mobileapps-master/Swift/`)